Article 13: Business and Finance

 The Board of Regents shall approve operating budgets of the university for the next fiscal year within the limits of anticipated revenues.
 No funds coming from state appropriations, tuition revenues and approved student fee revenues shall be expended unless they have budget approval by the Board of Regents.

-The Board of Regents shall approve all capital projects, regardless of source of funding that have budgets greater than $2.0 million.
+The Board of Regents shall approve all real property acquisitions, new construction projects that have budgets greater than $2.0 million, and all other capital projects that have budgets greater than $5.0 million.

 13.A.2 Authorization of Indebtedness

 All transactions creating bonded indebtedness, as well as lease purchase certificates of participation, shall be expressly authorized by the Board of Regents.
 All multi-year borrowing agreements shall be executed as authorized by the Board of Regents.

 Part B: Fiscal Authority and Responsibility of Officers

 13.B.1 As provided in these Laws, the president shall have the responsibility for compliance of all university fiscal matters with applicable policies, laws, and regulations.

 13.B.2 As the chief administrative officer, the chancellor, subject to the authority of the president, shall be responsible for the fiscal operations of their campuses.